dylancraven/MetaAnalysis_Course/index.md

 ---

-The present site is the starting point for the excercises in R that we will be using
+The present site is the starting point for the exercises in R that we will be using
 to get our hands dirty and put into action topics that we have discussed in our lectures.

 [Day 1: Calculating effect sizes](pages/Day1.html)